intel/neural-compressor/docs/introduction.md

 3. Extension API

-   iLiT is designed to be highly extensible.
+   Intel® Low Precision Optimization Tool is designed to be highly extensible.
 New tuning strategies can be added by inheriting "Strategy" class.
 New frameworks can be added by inheriting "Adaptor" class.
 New metrics can be added by inheriting "Metric" class.
 New tuning objectives can be added by inheriting "Objective" class.

 # Workflow